Why to read?

 (Sepsis is a fatal type of infection that affects the blood)

 Note we are talking here about the pumped breast milk.
 The VLBW baby can’t be breastfed directly from the breast or even from a baby bottle.
-The tube feeding is the main way of feeding during the intensive care unit stay.
+The tube feeding is the primary way of nutrition during the intensive care unit stay.

 Lactoferrin is a natural protein found in breast milk which: